code-fodder/rust_test/readme.md

 ### Libraries and sub-projects

 I have not quite figured out how to build a hierarchical structure containing .rlib and executables that link dynamically.
 However this repo does have a sub-folder (could be a submodule) called utils that builds to a .rlib - but when built from the top level just gets linked statically into the top-level project.

+## 4. Linking to a shared library

+In this folder there is a sub-folder called "cadd" which is a c/c++ shared library project which compiles with `make`.
+I have linked this library into the project and tagged (with comments) each place I needed to edit in order to use it with `EXTERN_C`.
+Search the code and toml files for this tag.

+For the moment you need to build the cadd lib first then run `cargo build`.
+But I hope to be able to add that step into the build script (`build.rs`).